Connect with others who understand.

 Some people may experience manic and depressive symptoms at the same time.

-Manic symptoms are different for everyone, but they can include:
+Manic symptoms are different for everyone.
+They can include:

 • Feeling extremely elated or high